bmeme/memento/README.md

     *log*
       Show the git log tree in a pretty format.

+GITLAB
+    You can easily integrate Memento with multiple instances of Gitlab, with the *memento gitlab config add* command, and switch from one to another simply by using the *memento gitlab config switch [gitlab_api_id]* command.

+    *memento gitlab* provides the following operations:

+    *config*
+      Manages Gitlab API configurations providing the following options:

+      *add*
+        Adds a new configurations set for a Gitlab instance.

+      *delete [gitlab_api_id]*
+        Deletes a configurations set for a Gitlab instance.

+      *list*
+        Lists all Gitlab configurations.

+      *switch [gitlab_api_id]*
+        Sets a Gitlab instance as the default one.
+All queries will be executed to the default one.
+Otherwise, you can change on the fly the active Gitlab instance by using the --api-id option, for each memento gitlab command.

+    *issue [gitlab_issue_iid [--open]]*
+      Shows the details of an issue.
+If the --open boolean option has been provided, the issue will not be rendered, but opened into your default web browser.

+    *projects*
+      Renders a table containing info about all available Gitlab projects.

+    *user*
+      Renders a table containing info about current user referring to the active api.

 HISTORY
     Every command executed is logged into the memento history and can be